SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 * Its much easier to encounter resource limits and understand the impact of doing so
 * We can see the real hardware instead of using something in a distant data centre

+## Connecting up the equipment

+* Network Switch
+* Network cables
+* Master Raspberry Pi
+* Screen, keyboard and mouse for Master Pi
+* 10x worker Raspberry Pi's
+* Power supplies for the Raspberry Pi's
+* USB caddy and hard disk
+* Laptop (for internet access)

+1. Connect a network cable and power to each worker Pi.
+2. Connect the other end of the cable to the switch.
+To ease fault finding make the port number on the switch match the Pi.
+3. Connect a network cable to the master Raspberry Pi and to the network switch.
+4. Connect power to each Raspberry Pi, configure it so that the 6 way adapter turns on Pi3 to Pi6.
+One 4 way adapter should turn on the remaining 4 worker nodes.
+The other 4 way should turn on everything else.
+5. Connect the screen, keyboard and mouse to the master Pi.
+6. Connect a network cable and power to the laptop.
+Connect the other end of the network cable to the last port on the switch.
+7. Turn on the laptop and get it on the WiFi.
+Internet access is needed to set the clock on the Raspberry Pi, if the clock is wrong it can cause problems to some of the software.
+8. Turn on the 4 way with the master Pi, screen, hard disk.
+Wait for it to start up.
+9. Turn on the first 6 worker nodes.
+10. Turn on the remaining worker nodes.
+11. Enable access to the worker nodes with the cluster_up.sh script.